- Last updated:

 - Coordination of control programs to reduce fox impacts in areas of high conservation value

-Please contact council's customer service centre to report sightings, incidents or request assistance with the control of foxes on your property or complete the Feral Animals Incident / Sightings Report.
+Please contact council's customer service centre to report suspected den locations or request assistance with the control of foxes on your property or complete the Feral Animals Incident / Sightings Report.

 Images courtesy of the Queensland Government's Department of Agriculture and Fisheries.